megarcrazy/Minesweeper-Demonstration/README.md

 Uses pygame to demonstrate the sweep algorithm in Minesweeper.
+Press 'r' to go back to the menu.